subhendu01/Audio-FIle-Server/README.md

 5. Start the server

         python app.py
-6. Now you can open browser and go to <b>localhost:3000/</b>, you will get "Server started" message.
+6. Now open any browser and go to <b>localhost:3000/</b>, you will get "Server started" message.

 ## - Steps to Test API: